 Not only is shoe glue flexible, but it must bond to the porous materials that shoes are often made out of.

-Glues work best on non-porous materials for the same reason it’s best to drink water out of non-porous materials like glass, plastic, or metal.
+Typical glues work well on non-porous materials like glass, plastic, or metal.
 The glue comes out of its tube as a liquid.
-When setting a bond, it needs a hard surface it won’t slip through so its molecules can more easily find their hooks.
+When setting a bond, it needs a hard surface so the liquid won’t slip through.
+This way, the glue molecules can more easily find their hooks.

 But you don’t wear shoes of glass, plastic, or metal.
 You wear shoes made from leather, canvas, fabric, and other breathable material.
 The reason those shoes are breathable is that they’re porous, which is an issue for most glues.